 - pinch of salt

-- 1 cup packed fresh basil leaves, roughly chopped
+- 1 cup packed fresh basil leaves roughly chopped

-- 2 tbsp olive oil
+- 2 tablespoon olive oil

-- 1/2 small tomato, peeled, seeded, and diced
+- ½ tomato peeled, seeded, and diced

-- 3/4 ounces parmesan cheese, grated
+- ¾ ounces parmesan cheese grated

-- 1 cup quinoa, uncooked
+- 1 cup quinoa uncooked

 - 2 cups water

-- 2 ears corn, roasted
+- 2 ears corn roasted

 - 1 ounce shisito peppers

-- 1 bunch upland cress
+- 1 bunch uplandcress

-- 1 tbsp extra virgin olive oil
+- 2 tablespoon extra virgin olive oil

-- juice of 1 lemon
+- juice of ½ lemon

-- 1 lb salmon fillets
+- 1 lb salmon fillet

 - salt and pepper

-- Prepare the pistou.
+- Meanwhile, prepare the pistou.
 Pound garlic with salt in a mortar and pestle until resembles a paste.
 Add basil and pound until almost smooth.
 Slowly pour the olive oil while still pounding the mixture.
 Add the tomatoes and cheese and pound until mixture comes together.
 Season with salt and pepper.
 Set aside.

 - Combine quinoa with water in a medium pot.
 Bring to a boil over high heat.
 Cover and reduce to a simmer over medium-low heat.
-Cook for 15-20 minutes or until liquid has been absorbed and quinoa is fluffy.
+Cook for 10-12 minutes or until liquid has been absorbed and quinoa is fluffy.
 Remove from heat, keep covered for 5 minutes.
-Remove lid and fluff with fork.
+Remove lid and fluff with a fork.

-- In the same pan, heat 1 tbsp oil.
+- In the same pan, heat 1 tablespoon oil.
 Season salmon fillets with salt and pepper on both sides.
 Lay in pan and cook until golden brown, about 5 minutes.
 Flip fish over and cook until fish easily flakes with a fork.

 **Helpful tips and common mistakes

-I admit, the ingredients in this quinoa salad is more appropriate for the summer, but with the lousy winter everyone is having, I’m guessing it will be appreciated.
 I put together this recipe while cleaning out my fridge, but enjoyed it so much, I had to share it with you.